The University of Saskatchewan values diversity, and Aboriginal engagement is a strategic priority.

 Consistent with its goal of achieving business school accreditation, Edwards will recruit those individuals whose academic training and/or professional activities clearly align with our recruitment standards.
 Candidates must satisfy any one of the following faculty categories:

-- Scholarly Academics sustain their currency and relevance through academic scholarship and related activities.
+a.
+Scholarly Academics sustain their currency and relevance through academic scholarship and related activities.
 Candidates would require a doctoral degree in an academic area clearly linked to the field in which they are expected to teach.

-- Practice Academics sustain their currency and relevance through professional engagement and industry interaction.
+b.
+Practice Academics sustain their currency and relevance through professional engagement and industry interaction.
 Besides holding a doctoral degree in an academic area clearly linked to the field in which they are expected to teach, the candidate would have undertaken substantive consulting, linkages to practice, or other forms of professional engagement.

-- Instructional Practitioners must have initial academic preparation (including a graduate degree), professional experience and ongoing professional engagement.
+c.
+Instructional Practitioners must have initial academic preparation (including a graduate degree), professional experience and ongoing professional engagement.
 Their professional experience at the time of hiring must be significant in terms of duration and level of responsibility, and clearly linked to the field in which the candidate is expected to teach.
 For those faculty teaching undergraduate courses, at least three years of full-time work experience would be required.
 At least five years of full-time employment experience would be expected for those individuals assigned to teach in graduate programs.
 Professional engagement activities must be substantive and sustained at levels that support currency and relevance for Edwards’ mission.”

-These positions include a comprehensive benefits package which includes a dental, health and extended vision care plan; pension plan, life insurance (compulsory and voluntary), academic long term disability, sick leave, travel insurance, death benefits, and employee assistance program, a professional expense allowance and a flexible health and wellness spending program.
+This position includes a comprehensive benefits package which includes a dental, health and extended vision care plan; pension plan, life insurance (compulsory and voluntary), academic long term disability, sick leave, travel insurance, death benefits, and employee assistance program, a professional expense allowance and a flexible health and wellness spending program.

 Applications must include: